hyomuk-kim/hyomuk-kim.github.io/_portfolio/project1_visual_odometry.md

 > **Info.**
   _Jan.
 2022 ~ Present at Robot Intelligence Team with 3 members._

-> **Note**
-  _Since this is an ongoing project, please excuse me for just providing a somewhat abstract description and not being able to go into detailed explanations here._

 ## Goal

 The aim of this project is to develop an in-house visual SLAM module for small home robots and factory robots.